gramener/gramex/gramex/apps/guide/quickstart/README.md

 ### Requirements

-In order to complete this tutorial, you will need:
+In order to complete this tutorial, you will need to:

 1. [Install and set up Gramex](../install)
-2. The SuperStore dataset: Please [download the data](serve/store-sales.csv) and save it at a convenient location on your computer.
+2. [download the data](serve/store-sales.csv) and save it at a convenient location on your computer.

 ## Step 0: Create the Project